 The ‘Buzz of bees’ is a Connected journal devoted entirely to bees.
 Each article has diagrams and illustrations that offer opportunities for students to develop the science capability ‘Interpret representations’.

-Check your school library for the 2012 level 2 publication or order it from the Ministry of Education.
+Check your school resource area for the 2012 level 2 publication or order it from the Ministry of Education.
 Teacher support material (TSM) is available in PDF format for selected articles.
 The material lists key science and technology concepts featured in the articles.

 Honey bee adaptations